rapi3/HA-OS-Gree/README.md

-# HA-OS Gree
+# HA-OS Gree Climate
-# Original HA Gree climate as custom integration that work from another LAN segment, you can specify AC IP address.
+# HA Gree climate as custom integration that work from another LAN segment, you can specify AC IP address.
+# Done because HA team decided not to update the official Gree integration to work from any LAN segment.

 1. copy all from Gree to custom_components/gree/<br>
 2. restart HA<br>